We may earn money or products from the companies mentioned in this post.

 When I explained to my hubby that I was going to make the sandwiches with thawed, white bread dough and I would be using beef pastrami instead of corned beef, he seemed a little more interested.
 A Reuben Braid would be the perfect sandwich to celebrate St. Patty’s Day.
 Served with a bottle of Guinness and a side dish of colcannon, you’ll be dancing the Irish Jig in no time~

 We really enjoyed this new take on an old classic.
-Serve this ‘braid’ for lunch, dinner or served as an appetizer.
+Serve this ‘braid’ for lunch, or dinner.
+Can also be served as an appetizer.

 - 8 slices beef pastrami or corned beef